aldolammel/Arma-3-Vehicles-Overhauling-Script/README.md

 _

-### SCRIPT GLOBAL RULES
+### SCRIPT DETAILS

+**Global rules**

-- Every object/asset on Eden can be a station;
+- Every object/asset on Eden can be a service provider (service station);
 - The vehicle that need a service ("target-vehicle" for better understanding here) must be within the station's range of action;
 - At least one player must be close (or inside) to the target-vehicle, except drones if the mission-editor authorized through _fn_VO_parameters.sqf_;
 - The target-vehicle must not be completely destroyed;
 - To provide the service, the station must not be destroyed or under water or flying (supply containers) or even moving (supply vehicles);
-- Each station can provide only the services that it allowed to.
+- Each station can provide only the services that it allowed to;
+- The service will be provide just for one player at a time;
+- AI won't be able to replace a human player to start one or more services.

 **To repair:**
 - The target-vehicle must have some damage;